Disclaimer: Don't own anything, except the idea, as usual.

 "I have the exact same feeling, Michael," Marella said to her husband.
 And I'll do anything I can to help Cait keep that resolution, too.
 It's the least I can do, after Cait helped Hawke get Michael back from Krueger, in East Germany.
 That's my New Year's resolution—helping Hawke see how much Cait loves him—and that it'd be okay if he loved her the same way.

 You think Michael's the best-looking man here.
 Well, that's your opinion, Marella.
-Of course, you're Michael's wife, so it makes sense you'd think that, Caitlin said to herself as her eyes focused on the man she considered to be the best-looking in the room.
+Of course, you're Michael's wife, so it makes sense you'd think that.
+Caitlin's eyes focused on the man she considered to be the best-looking in the room.
 Hawke was walking over with Megan, when Dom stepped in front of him.

 "String," Dom said, shaking his head at his younger surrogate son, "in case you forgot, Megan's my date for the evening.
 But," he said, casting a glance in Caitlin's direction, "I think I know somebody who could use a more...permanent dancing partner.
 If you know what I mean."
 Dom smiled at String and glanced back in Caitlin's direction as he and Megan moved out to the dance floor.

-Yeah, I know what you mean, Dom, Hawke said to himself, as he glanced over to where Caitlin stood, alone, watching Michael dancing with Marella, then turned her eyes towards Dom and Megan dancing together.
+Yeah, I know what you mean, Dom.
+Hawke glanced over to where Caitlin stood, alone, watching Michael dancing with Marella, then turned her eyes towards Dom and Megan dancing together.
 Suddenly, her mind was filled with a vision—a vision of her and String dancing together, just as the clock struck midnight.
 In her vision, she glanced up at him with an anxious expression, and was rewarded beyond her wildest imagination when Hawke leaned down and—

 "Cait?"
 She suddenly heard Hawke's voice in front of her.
 "You okay?
 Where were you just now?"